dxing97/libdiscord/CODING_NOTES.md

 A bot that's not connected to the gateway can still send API requests over the REST API.

 ### The gateway
+Heartbeats are expected approximately every 42 seconds and can be delayed by up to 10 seconds as of December 2017.
+This should not be treated as a hard rule.
+Since we have a leeway of 10 seconds, using seconds as our precision for keeping track of heartbeat intervals shouldn't pose a problem in the near future.

+States:
 * Connected
   * The bot is connected to Discord and everything is normal.
 * Unconnected